Cambridge University Ceilidh Band

 5. The Committee

-shall consist of the President, Secretary, Treasurer, Equipment Officer, Social Secretary, Webmaster, Tour Organiser, and any other posts that the committee may create as stated in Section 6.
+shall consist of the President, Secretary, Treasurer, Social Secretary, Logistics Officer, Equipment Officer, Tour Secretary, Webmaster, General Members, and any other posts that the committee may create as stated in Section 6.

 6. Election of the Committee:

-• The committee shall be elected by majority vote of all members present at the AGM.
+• The Committee shall be elected by majority vote of all members present at the AGM.
 The elections shall be conducted in the order laid down in Section 5.
 Candidates may be nominated in advance of the meeting in writing, to the Secretary.
-Such nominations must bear the name of the candidate, the office for which he is nominated, the names of the proposer and seconder and be countersigned by the candidate.
+Such nominations must bear the name of the candidate, the office for which they are nominated, the names of the proposer and seconder and be countersigned by the candidate.
 This may be done by means of an email to the Secretary from each person concerned.
-Alternatively, a candidate may be nominated verbally at the meeting up to the beginning of the election in which he is to be a candidate.
+Alternatively, a candidate may be nominated verbally at the meeting up to the beginning of the election in which they are to be a candidate.
 A proposer and a seconder and the candidate's consent are required.

 • Any member of the society may be nominated for any committee post, and each candidate must be nominated by two other members of the society.
 There may be hustings at the AGM.